LvckyWorld/free-discord-bot/README.md

 # TypeScript Discord Bot

-This Bot is full moudlar.
+This Bot is full modular.
 You can use the configuration files to set everything up to suit you and your project.